dreamento/dreamento/README.md

 ```
 conda env create --name dreamento --file dreamento.yml
 ```

+- N.B. for those who are not able to use anaconda, the software package can be installled through ```pip install -r requirements_dreamento.txt```
 ## How to start a recording?
 A complete **tutorial on how to run Dreamento** can be found [HERE](https://youtu.be/vpmh_LiOjdw).